Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas State Stats and Trends

-- In games that Texas State picks up more than 380 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Texas State churns out more than 380.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Bobcats have turned the ball over eight more times (15 total) than the Ragin' Cajuns have forced a turnover (7) this season.
+- This year the Bobcats have turned the ball over 15 times, eight more than the Ragin' Cajuns' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.